zaritskylab/metalspy/README.md

 This pipeline has different variants but the shared steps among all of them are as follows:
 1. Cleaning: Removing outliers and background
 2. Input: A vector representation based on the tissue's histogram.
-3. Model: Running Adaboost classifier to return the probability for a non-responder sample.
+3. Model: Training Adaboost classifier to return the probability for a non-responder sample.
 4. Patient prediction: Compute patient's probability to be non responder using its samples predictions.

 # Getting started